jrdegbe/thamesthrive-api/docs/qa/code/plugins.md

 ```

 Replace the `module-where-the-plugin-code-is-saved` with the full path to module
-like `tracardi.process_engine.action.v1.flow_walker` where the flow_walker is the python file.
+like `ThamesThrive.process_engine.action.v1.flow_walker` where the flow_walker is the python file.

 Then click install plugin in the `Maintainace/Action Plugin-Ins` the button Plugins or Reinstall plugins.

 # Write an example of plugin form

-An exemplary plugin form in Tracardi could be the "Event type plugin configuration" that has been described in the
+An exemplary plugin form in ThamesThrive could be the "Event type plugin configuration" that has been described in the
 provided document.
 Here is its structure:

 ```python